Ric Lee: Other works

 When Ten Years After disbanded in 1976, Lee formed March Music/Fast Western Productions undertaking music publishing, management and record production and signed acts such as the Incredible Kidda Band.
-He was rumored to be potential replacement in 1980 for deceased John Bonham in Led Zeppelin, but the band decided to disband in honor of their band-mate.
+He was rumored to be potential replacement in 1980 for the deceased John Bonham in Led Zeppelin, but the band decided to disband in honor of their band-mate.
 However, in 1980, Lee instead became the drummer for Chicken Shack.
 He left the following year.

-In 1994, Lee formed The Breakers with an old friend, Ian Ellis (ex-Clouds) and together they wrote and produced their first studio album "MILAN", which was released in July 1995.
-Along with tours of the UK and Europe, The Breakers were guests with Bryan Adams and Bonnie Raitt, on NBC Super Channel's "Talking Blues" programme that aired in Europe in March 1996.
+In 1994, Lee formed 'The Breakers' with an old friend, Ian Ellis (ex-Clouds) and together they wrote and produced their first studio album MILAN, which was released in July 1995.
+Along with tours of the UK and Europe, 'The Breakers' were guests with Bryan Adams and Bonnie Raitt, on NBC Super Channel's "Talking Blues" programme that aired in Europe in March 1996.

 In 2000, Ric Lee joined Kim Simmonds and Nathaniel Perterson in Savoy Brown for a European tour.

 In 2011, Lee formed the 'Ric Lee Blues Project' which was later renamed 'Ric Lee's Natural Born Swingers' for their 2012 album release Put a Record On.
-The band featured Bob Hall of Savoy Brown, Danny Handley from The Animals and British session bassist Scott Whitley who has worked with many major acts from around the world.
+The band featured Bob Hall of Savoy Brown, Danny Handley from the Animals and British session bassist Scott Whitley who has worked with many major acts from around the world.
 The album received substantial airplay on European and internet radio.
 Handley and Whitely have left the band.
 John Idan, known for his work with the reformed Yardbirds, joined the band on guitar and vocals.

 Lee's autobiography From Headstocks To Woodstock was published by Grafika in May 2019.